signaldatascience/R-curriculum/src/week2/day1/resampling.md

 $n$-fold cross validation
 =========================

-In $n$-fold cross validation, we try to avoid the randomness of a single train/test split.
+$n$-fold cross validation has two advantages over making a single train/test split:

+* We can make use of all of our data in fitting the model, not just half of it.

+* With a single train/test split, the outcome can depend too much on our choice of RNG seed, which determines whether a particular observation ends up in the train set or the test set.
+With $n$-fold cross validation, this problem is somewhat reduced -- the outcome is more consistent and stable.

 The process goes as follows:

 1. We randomly split the data into $n$ different subsets.